GFNOrg/gflownet/README.md

 If you have CUDA 10.1 configured, you can run `pip install -r requirements.txt`.
 You can also change `requirements.txt` to match your CUDA version.
 (Replace cu101 to cuXXX, where XXX is your CUDA version).

 We compress the 300k molecule dataset for size.
 To uncompress it, run `cd mols/data/; gunzip docked_mols.h5.gz`.

-We omit docking routines since they are part of a separate contribution still to be submitted.
-These are available on demand, please do reach out to bengioe@gmail.com or mkorablyov@gmail.com.